Find the quotient. Express your answer in standard form. &nb... | Study Prep in Pearson+

 1

-Identify the problem: You need to divide the complex number \$6 + i\( by the complex number \)4 - 2i\( and express the result in standard form, which is \)a + bi\( where \)a\( and \)b$ are real numbers.
+Identify the problem: You need to divide the complex number \(6 + i\) by the complex number \(4 - 2i\) and express the result in standard form \(a + bi\), where \(a\) and \(b\) are real numbers.

 Use the distributive property (FOIL) to expand both the numerator and the denominator: